Roland Oliver: Biography

 He sat on the Council of the Royal African Society from 1959 to 1965, and on the Council of the Institute of Race Relations from 1959 to 1969.
 At the 25th International Congress of Orientalists in Moscow in 1960, he joined Melville J. Herskovits and Ivan Potekhin in helping establish the independent International Congress of African Studies, which convened four times.
-In 1963, he carried out a survey of 250 working Africanist academics in the United Kingdom and founded the African Studies Association of the UK (ASAUK) itself.
+In 1963, he carried out a survey of 250 working Africanist academics in the United Kingdom and founded the African Studies Association of the United Kingdom (ASAUK) itself.
 He became its fourth President in 1966–67.
 He was among the founders of the Minority Rights Group in 1969.

 Oliver was visiting professor at the University of Brussels (1961), Northwestern University (1962), and Harvard University (1967).
-From 1979 to 1993 he was president of the British Institute in Eastern Africa.
+From 1979 to 1993, he was president of the British Institute in Eastern Africa.

-The Cambridge History of Africa, and his influential Oxford History of East Africa, were produced in a decade between the late 1970s and late 1980s.
+The Cambridge History of Africa and his influential Oxford History of East Africa were produced in a decade between the late 1970s and late 1980s.
 These histories recognised and celebrated the long, rich history of Africa, which for the first half of the 20th century was previously thought by historians to have only a history "created" by white travellers, administrators and settlers.

-In 1993, Oliver was elected a Fellow of the British Academy, and in 2004, he was awarded the Distinguished Africanist Award of the African Studies Association of the UK (ASAUK).
+In 1993, Oliver was elected a Fellow of the British Academy, and in 2004, he was awarded the Distinguished Africanist Award of the African Studies Association of the United Kingdom (ASAUK).

 He died on 9 February 2014 at the age of 90 in Frilsham, Berkshire, England.